 It all started in that classroom.
-He proudly announced what he would be one day, and that dream has taken him further than any 7-year-old could imagine.
+He proudly announced what he would one day become, and that dream has taken him further than any seven-year-old could imagine.
 When you see Chance on the cover of GQ, Chance performing on late night television, Chance at the White House, Chance in commercials, Chance in movies—no matter where you see him, you’re looking at a rapper.

 By Yoh, aka Yoh The Magnificent Writer aka @Yoh31.